syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

   - /SmartGit/Manual/System-Properties.html
 ---

-# Changing System Properties in SmartGit
+# Changing Low Level Properties in SmartGit

-In addition to the options available in the [SmartGit Preferences](../Preferences/index.md), additional customization options are accessible through the System Properties file (`smartgit.properties`).
+In addition to the options available in the [SmartGit Preferences](../Preferences/index.md), additional customization options are accessible through the SmartGit Properties file (`smartgit.properties`).
 This article describes these additional properties.

 Most system properties below can be edited directly in the **Edit | Preferences** settings dialog under the **Low-Level Properties** section.
 Changing these values updates the `smartgit.properties` file, which is located in [SmartGit's Settings Directory](../../Installation/Installation-and-Files.md#default-path-of-smartgits-settings-directory).